-TYPE 1

-The 15 upper case letters used for Type 1, their significance, and their chief characteristics (as determined by information regarding membership and structure) are the following.
-More information is given on the following pages under the headings "Detailed comments" and "Comparative characteristics".
+TYPE 1The 15 upper case letters used for Type 1, their significance, and their chief characteristics (as determined by information regarding membership and structure) are the following.
+More detailed information is given further in this document.

-Momhorchin Structure al organizations Management and policy-making organs reflect a well-balanced geographical distribution (cf membership) From either at least 60 countries or at least 30 countries in at least & continents and with a well-balanced geographical distribution From either at least 60 countries or at least 30 countries in at least Alanagement and policy-making organs reflect a well-balanced geographical continents and with a well-balanced geographical distribution From at least 10 countries in at least 2 continents with a well-balanced Bgographical distribution From at least 10 countries in at least 2 continents with a well-balanced Management and policy-making organs reflect a well-balanced geographical geographical distribution From at least 3 countries within one continental or sub-continental N Management and policy-making organs reflect a well-balanced geographical distribution (cf membership) No criteria Reference to, Reference to, and to some degree limited by, another international organization, or a person, or a place No criteria Non-formal, unconventional or unusual No criteria Management and policy-making organs reflect participation of only one or two countries; formal links with at least one other international organization No criteria While active, classified as Types A, B, C or D Type J is a temporary allocation.
-Organizations of Type J are r.
-Type J is a temporary allocation.
-Organizations of Type J are reallocated to the appropriate Type whenever sufficient information is obtained.
-No criteria Substantive unit with a degree of autonomy within another organization No criteria Management and policy-making organs reflect participation of only one country; no formal links with other international organizations No criteria Based on charismatic leadership or a commitment to a set of (religious) practices No criteria No continuing structure At least 3 signatories No structure.
-(If an organization is established to implement or otherwise take responsibility for the treaty, that organization is normally classified as Type E.) No criteria While active, classified as Types other than A, B, C or D
+Туре Description Membership Structure ∢ Federations of international organizations includes at least 3 international organizations Management and policy-making organs reflect a well- balanced geographical distribution (cf membership) В Universal membership organizations From either at least 60 countries or at least 30 countries in at least 2 continents and with a well-balanced geographical distribution Management and policy-making organs reflect a well- balanced geographical distribution (cf membership) ပ Intercontinental membership organizations From at least 10 countries in at least 2 continents with a well-balanced geographical distribution Management and policy-making organs reflect a well- balanced geographical distribution (cf membership) O Regionally defined membership organizations From at least 3 countries within one continental or sub- continental region Management and policy-making organs reflect a well- balanced geographical distribution (cf membership) ш Organizations emanating from a places, persons or other bodies No criteria Reference to, and to some degree limited by, another international organization, or a person, or a place ш Organizations having a special form No criteria Non-formal, unconventional or unusual ტ Internationally-oriented national organizations No criteria Management and policy-making organs reflect participation of only one or two countries; formal links with at least one other international organization Ξ Inactive or dissolved international organizations No criteria While active, classified as Types A, B, C or D 7 Recently reported or proposed international organizations Type J is a temporary allocation.
+Organizations of Type J are reallocated to the appropriate Type whenever sufficient information is obtained. sallocated to the appropriate Type whenever sufficient × Subsidiary and internal bodies No criteria Substantive unit with a degree of autonomy within another organization z National organizations No criteria Management and policy-making organs reflect participation of only one country; no formal links with other international organization œ Religious orders, fraternities, and secular institutes No criteria Based on charismatic leadership or a commitment to a set of (religious) practices S Autonomous conference series No criteria No continuing structure ۰ Multilateral treaties and agreements At least 3 signatories No structure.
+(If an organization is established to implement or otherwise take responsibility for the treaty, that organization is normally classified as Type E.) n Currently inactive non-conventional organizations No criteria While active, classified as Types other than A, B, C or D